aditya-zenteiq-ai/SDG-Prompts/Mid-Training/General/concept_extraction_expansion/extract_concept/teacher.md

 2. Extract the most important concepts from the passage.
 A concept is any significant idea, principle, term, process, relationship, or mechanism discussed in the text.
    Focus on abstract and technical concepts rather than proper nouns, people, or locations.
-   Extract between {target_concepts} concepts.
+   Extract between {target_concepts_range} concepts.
 Prefer precision over exhaustiveness.

 Return your response as JSON only, with no additional text:
 {